EEST1Chivilcoy/ReservationSystem/README.md

 ### Usage Instructions

 1. Clone the repository to your local machine.
-2. Create the `config.php` file at the root of the project with your database credentials.
+2. Create the `config_database.php` file in the `include` directory with your database credentials.
 3. Upload the project to your web server and ensure the permissions are correct.
 4. Access the web page and use the functionalities according to the account type (normal or admin).